Ryan Coogler

 Ryan Kyle Coogler (born May 23, 1986) is an American filmmaker.
-He is a recipient of ten NAACP Image Awards and four Black Reel Awards, and has been nominated for two Academy Awards, a Golden Globe Award, and a Grammy Award.
+His accolades include an Academy Award, a British Academy Film Award, a Grammy Award, a Golden Globe Award, ten Black Reel Awards, and fourteen NAACP Image Awards.

 Coogler directed a few short films at the USC School of Cinematic Arts before his feature-length debut with Fruitvale Station (2013).
-Then he transitioned to directing and writing franchise films such as the Rocky series spinoff, Creed (2015), as well as the Marvel films Black Panther (2018), and Black Panther: Wakanda Forever (2022).
+He then transitioned to directing and writing franchise films such as the Rocky series spinoff Creed (2015), as well as the Marvel films Black Panther (2018) and Black Panther: Wakanda Forever (2022).
 Coogler also produced the historical drama Judas and the Black Messiah (2021) and the supernatural horror film Sinners (2025), which he also wrote and directed.
+He received nominations for the Academy Award for Best Picture for both films, while for Sinners he was also nominated for Best Director and won the Oscar for Best Original Screenplay.

 In 2013, he was included on Time's list of the 30 people under 30 who are changing the world.
+In 2016, he was included in the annual Time 100 list of the world's most influential people.
 In 2018, Coogler was named the runner-up of Time's Person of the Year and he was included in the annual Time 100 list of the most influential people in the world.
-In 2021, Coogler, his wife, Zinzi Coogler, and Sev Ohanian founded multimedia production company Proximity Media.
+In 2021, Coogler, his wife Zinzi Coogler, and Sev Ohanian founded the multimedia production company Proximity Media.

-Early life
+Early life and education

 Coogler was born in Oakland, California.
-His mother, Joselyn, is a community organizer, and his father, Ira Coogler, is a juvenile hall probation counselor.
-Both parents graduated from California State University, Hayward.
+His mother, Joselyn, was a director of finance for a non-profit organization, and his father, Ira Coogler, was a juvenile hall probation counselor.
+Both parents graduated from California State University, East Bay.
 He has two brothers, Noah and Keenan.
 His uncle, Clarence Thomas, is a third-generation Oakland longshoreman, and the former secretary treasurer of the International Longshore and Warehouse Union.
-Coogler was raised Baptist, and attended Catholic schools.
+Coogler was raised as a Baptist, and attended Catholic schools.

 Coogler lived in Oakland until age eight, when the family moved to Richmond, California.

 During his youth, he ran track and played football.
-He went to a private Catholic high school, Saint Mary's College High School in Albany, California, and did well in math and science.
+He went to a private school and did well in math and science.